 It was that realization, sparked by the words “Brewed in Wisconsin” on the side of his Dixie bottle, which pushed Coco to open NOLA Brewing.
 He brought in longtime Dixie brewer Peter Caddoo, and two years later they were selling NOLA Blonde and NOLA Brown to a populace thirsty for a local product.

-Dylan came to NOLA Brewing in late 2008 from Firehouse Brewing Company in San Diego.
-At NOLA, he helps run daily operations and handles all government reporting which, if a brewery wants to stay in business, is pretty important.
+Dylan came to NOLA Brewing in its infancy back in 2008.
+At NOLA, he runs daily operations and makes big business-related decisions.
 Dylan graduated in 2006 with a degree in Finance from the University of Colorado, where he also gained experience in homebrewing.
 His love of beer and music have both grown since moving to New Orleans.
-When he’s not at the brewery, he might be found playing kickball, enjoying a pint at Avenue Pub, or wherever Phish is playing.
+When he’s not at the brewery, he might be found playing with Tipsy, his beautiful black lab and resident brewery dog, enjoying a pint at local bars, or wherever Phish is playing.

 The highly skilled and well-respected former brewmaster of Dixie Beer, Peter Caddoo, has over 30 years of brewing experience.
 Peter, who has a culinary degree and great experience in developing unique and award-winning beer flavors, was in downtown New Orleans during Katrina and has remained in New Orleans since, brewing for the local New Orleans Homebrewers Association, as well as friends and family.